 Kozak said doctors weren’t able to explain why the stroke happened.
 The teacher recently had the flu but seemed to be in better health before the stroke, Channel 2 said.

 Studies have shown that flu is associated with an increase of heart attack and stroke, according to the Centers for Disease Control and Prevention, but it’s unclear if the two factors were related in this case.

-Atlanta Public Schools provided a crisis support team for students and teachers at the school on Monday.
+Atlanta Public Schools provided a crisis support team for students and teachers at the school.